BlaqueDevs/se-assignment-day-4-software-project-management-lorineanyango/README.md

 7. Scope Control; develop the scope of the project during the planning face to assist in manging cost, this will help i avoiding unnecessary decisions

 ## 3. Compare and contrast Agile and Waterfall methodologies.
 What are the main advantages and disadvantages of each?

+The comparison between agile and waterfall methodologies;
+1. Waterfall follows a linear, sequential process where each phase must be completed before moving to the next while Agile emphasizes flexibility and iterative progress, allowing for constant revisions and adaptation.
+2. Waterfall requires clear and detailed requirements upfront while Agile accommodates evolving requirements throughout the development process.
+3. Waterfall involves formal documentation and limited interaction between teams until the testing phase while Agile encourages frequent, collaborative meetings to discuss progress, challenges, and next steps.
+4. Waterfall progresses according to a planned schedule, often leading to a final product delivered at the end of the development cycle while Agile delivers small parts of the product continuously.

+   Advantages of waterfall methodology
+   1. Clear structure and documentation.
+   2. Clear structure and documentation.
+   3. Easier to manage with fixed requirements.
+   4. Suited for projects with clear, unchanging requirements.

+   Disadvantages of waterfall methodology
+   1. Inflexible to changes once the project is underway.
+   2. Limited visibility into progress until the end phases.
+   3. Late testing can lead to high costs for fixing issues.

+   Advantages of Agile methodology
+   1. Adaptable to changing requirements.
+   2. Early delivery of usable components.
+   3. Continuous testing reduces the risk of late-stage issues.

+  Disadvantages of Agile methodology
+ 1. Requires more intensive collaboration and communication.
+ 2. Less predictable timelines and costs
+ 3. Documentation may be less comprehensive.

 ## 4. In what types of projects might Agile be more beneficial than Waterfall, and vice versa?
 Can you provide examples of each?
 ## 5. What are some methods for ensuring quality assurance throughout a software project?
 Why is it important to maintain high standards?
 ## 6. How does defining the project scope contribute to successful project planning?
 What is a Work Breakdown Structure (WBS), and why is it useful?